Obama, Romney curtail campaign events in face of hurricane

-As the storm cuts into the final week of campaigning in an especially close race for the White House, both men are trying to avoid coming across as overtly political while millions of people are imperiled by Sandy's fierce winds and driving rain.
+As the storm cuts into the final week of campaigning in an especially close race, both men are acting cautiously to avoid coming across as overtly political while millions of people are imperiled by the massive storm's fierce winds and driving rain.

 Obama and Romney are virtually tied in the presidential contest, according to a Reuters/Ipsos tracking poll released on Monday.
 It showed the Democrat leading by a single percentage point eight days before Election Day.